Canada: International Students Can Work Over 20 Hours

-International students studying in Canada with off-campus employment authorization on their study permit are permitted to work more than 20 hours per week off-campus while classes are in session.
+In Canada, international students with off-campus work authorization can work over 20 hours weekly while classes are in session.

 Minister of Immigration, Refugees and Citizenship, Sean Fraser announced the temporary lifting of the 20-hour per week cap on the maximum number of hours eligible post-secondary students may work off campus while classes are in session.